stonepros/stone/doc/releases/cuttlefish.rst

 Please see `Upgrading from Bobtail to Cuttlefish`_ for details.

-.. _Upgrading from Bobtail to Cuttlefish: ../install/upgrading-ceph/#upgrading-from-bobtail-to-cuttlefish
+.. _Upgrading from Bobtail to Cuttlefish: ../install/upgrading-stone/#upgrading-from-bobtail-to-cuttlefish

-* The ceph-deploy tool is now the preferred method of provisioning new clusters.
-For existing clusters created via mkcephfs that would like to transition to the new tool, there is a migration path, documented at `Transitioning to ceph-deploy`_.
+* The stone-deploy tool is now the preferred method of provisioning new clusters.
+For existing clusters created via mkstonefs that would like to transition to the new tool, there is a migration path, documented at `Transitioning to stone-deploy`_.

-.. _Transitioning to ceph-deploy: ../rados/deployment/ceph-deploy-transition
+.. _Transitioning to stone-deploy: ../rados/deployment/stone-deploy-transition

-* The sysvinit script (/etc/init.d/ceph) will now verify (and, if necessary, update) the OSD's position in the CRUSH map on startup.
+* The sysvinit script (/etc/init.d/stone) will now verify (and, if necessary, update) the OSD's position in the CRUSH map on startup.
   (The upstart script has always worked this way.)
 By default, this ensures that the OSD is under a 'host' with a name that matches the hostname (``hostname -s``).
-Legacy clusters create with mkcephfs do this by default, so this should not cause any problems, but legacy clusters with customized CRUSH maps with an alternate structure should set ``osd crush update on start = false``.
+Legacy clusters create with mkstonefs do this by default, so this should not cause any problems, but legacy clusters with customized CRUSH maps with an alternate structure should set ``osd crush update on start = false``.